Dishant145/youtubeprojectnlp/README.md

 ## Overview

-This repository contains a Flask-based web application that provides keyword search and video recommendations for YouTube playlists.
-It leverages machine learning models to analyze video content and offer relevant suggestions.
+This project is a Flask-based web application that provides keyword search and video recommendations for YouTube playlists.